WayhomeUK/random-price-index-service/README.md

 -------------

-Don't feel like you need to go after any of these, providing a solution to the above will be enough for us to make an assessment, this is for people that want to show off and for us to virtue signal.
+Don't feel like you need to go after any of these, providing a solution to the above will be enough for us to make an assessment.
+If you have time to kill and/or want to show off a bit, these are the things that we are interested in seeing.

 * Monitoring and alerts.
 * DNS and SSL for the API endpoint.